Mark Green (New York politician): Television and radio

 He was a regular guest on Crossfire on CNN, and also on William F. Buckley's Firing Line, Inside City Hall on NY1, and Hardball with Chris Matthews on MSNBC.

 On March 6, 2007, Green's brother, New York real estate magnate Stephen L. Green, purchased majority shares in Air America Radio.
 Stephen served as chairman, and Mark as president.
 Stephen sold Air America Radio in 2009 to Charles Kireker.
 Mark continued as president.

 Green was co-host, with Arianna Huffington, of the syndicated talk show 7 Days in America, which aired on the network. from 2007–2009.
 He was the host of Both Sides Now, nationally syndicated on 200 stations and recorded at WOR710 AM in New York City; the program ended in December 2016.

-On February 27, 2017, Green founded and ran the Twitter handle @ShadowingTrump [see ShadowingTrump.org]"to daily debunk Trump and propose progressive alternatives."
-His "Shadow Cabinet" of 21 included such national progressive leaders as Laurence Tribe as attorney general, Robert Reich as secretary of labor, Diane Ravitch as Education Secretary, Rashad Robinson as "Secretary of Justice Issues, Marielena Hincapie of the National Immigration Law Center as Immigration Secretary.
+On February 27, 2017, Green founded and ran the Twitter handle @ShadowingTrump [later renamed ShadowingDC, now with 48,000 followers "to daily debunk Trump and propose progressive alternatives."
+His "Shadow Cabinet" of 21 included such national progressive leaders as Laurence Tribe as attorney general, Robert Reich as secretary of labor, Diane Ravitch as Education Secretary, Rashad Robinson as "Secretary of Justice Issues", Marielena Hincapie of the National Immigration Law Center as Immigration Secretary.
 Renamed @ShadowingDC in 2021, it had 68,000 followers by April 2021.